henakandaya

 Sinhala (via Portuguese/Spanish)

 Somehow, the word jumped from Asia to South America.
-By the early 1800s, European naturalists were using 'anaconda' for the giant water boas of the Amazon basin — snakes on a completely different continent from where the name originated.
-The exact path of this transference is still debated.
+By the early 1800s, European naturalists were using anaconda for the giant water boas of the Amazon basin — snakes on a completely different continent from where the name originated.
+The exact path of this transference is still debated, and no scholar has produced a convincing chain of evidence.

 The South American anaconda (Eunectes murinus) — the heaviest snake in the world, capable of reaching 30 feet and 500 pounds — became the word's permanent owner.
-The Sri Lankan snake that originally bore the name was forgotten.
+The Sri Lankan snake that originally bore the name, if it ever did, slipped into obscurity.
+A label of disputed South Asian origin was now attached to a creature that evolved an ocean away.

-Now 'anaconda' is permanently associated with the Amazon.
+Now anaconda is permanently associated with the Amazon.
 Movies, songs (Nicki Minaj), and wildlife documentaries have cemented the word as purely South American.
-A Sinhala word for a Sri Lankan snake now names a creature that has never been within 10,000 miles of Sri Lanka.
+Whatever South Asian name once described a lightning-quick jungle snake now belongs to the slowest, most patient predator in the Amazon.

 Related Words